realA10001986/Dash-Gauges/DIY/README.md

 They also re-used other codes (such as "SK 525-447") for a variety of meters, so that isn't an ID of a specific model either.

 The only Simpson meters that came with illumination - apart from the Roentgens meters - were apparently their VU meters, models 49 (not listed above as they pre-date the catalog) and 142 (10470, 10540).
-Model 49 has the correct front dimensions; depending on their build date, they have either the three bands of "stripes" (like in the movie), or one thicker band of "stripes" in the center.
-Later models, unfortunately using the same model number, look entirely different.
+Model 49 has the correct front dimensions - as long as its build date is something around the 1950s or earlier; later models, unfortunately using the same model number, look entirely different.

 I was lucky to score a **Simpson model 49L VU-meter** with the movie-accurate front, and later a **Simpson model 49MC VU-meter**.
 They are illuminated through two 6V incandescent light bulbs.
 The additional red pointer was added by drilling a hole into the front (which should be in the center of the original pointer's turning circle), bending some spring steel wire (0.4mm) and attaching this wire with a screw.